 A violent blow to the head can cause traumatic brain injury, which may result in headaches, memory loss, or disruption in speech, learning, or motor coordination.
 If you’ve had a recent accident or injury, visit the neurologists at South Valley Neurology.
 With a full range of diagnostic and treatment services, the providers can help you make a full recovery.
-Call the office in San Jose, California, for pediatric care or the office in Morgan Hill, California, for older children and adults, or use the online booking tool to schedule an appointment.
+To schedule an appointment, please call our office number 669-207-0046.

 A traumatic brain injury (TBI) usually happens when you sustain a blow to the head.
 The severity of your symptoms depends on what part of the brain is affected, as well as the type of injury.
 Some of the most common causes of traumatic brain injuries are: